joegen/opalvoip-ptlib/ReadMe.txt

 1. Introduction
 ---------------

-PTLib is a moderately large class library that has its genesis many years ago as PWLib (portable Windows Library), a method to product applications to run on both Microsoft Windows and Unix X-Windows systems.
-It also was to have a Macintosh port as well but that never eventuated.
-The parts of the library relating to GUI functions have long been removed as other class libraries such as wxWidgets were much more advanced.
+PTLib (Portable Tools Library) is a moderately large class library that has it's genesis many years ago as PWLib (portable Windows Library), a method to product applications to run on both Microsoft Windows and Unix systems.
+It has also been ported to other systems such as Mac OSX, VxWorks and other embedded systems

 Since then the system has grown to include many classes that assist in writing complete multi-platform applications.
 Classes for I/O portability, multi-threading